BJP leading in Rajasthan, Madhya Pradesh, Chhattisgarh in early trends; party workers celebrate

 In Rajasthan, which has a 30-year tradition of rotating parties every five years, BJP's Vasundhara Raje is leading in Jhalrapatan constituency and Rajyavardhan Singh Rathore ahead in Jhotwara.
 Shortly after BJP crossed the halfway mark in the state, party workers came on the streets dancing and beating drums to celebrate.
 State president CP Joshi said that the seat count will keep increasing as time passes.

 Madhya Pradesh has been witnessing a neck-to-neck fight between the Congress and the BJP but, the early trends show the saffron party taking a comfortable lead here.
 Sources said celebrations have already begun at the BJP party office in Bhopal and sweets are being distributed here.
-Incumbent chief minister Shivraj Singh Chouhan said that the mandate is due to Prime Minister Narendra Modi's able leadership.
+Incumbent chief minister Shivraj Singh Chouhan said that the mandate is due to PM Modi's leadership.
 Chouhan and Kailash Vijayvargiya are leading from Budhni and Indore 1 respectively while Narottam Mishra is seen trailing.

 Former chief minister of Chhattisgarh Raman Singh, who is the longest serving CM of the state, is leading in Rajnandgaon seat.
 The BJP has targeted the ruling Congress government in Chhattisgarh over corruption cases in coal levy, illegal liquor sale and Mahadev app.